Menu

 Lava Canyon Trail

-That is my list of Washington state suspension bridge hikes for 2019.
-I’m planning on trying to get to all of them, other adventures permitting.
-There were a few more that didn’t make the list.
-Once set of suspension bridges that are definitely worth checking out if you are the East side of the state are those at River Front park in Spokane.
+There you have my list of Washington state suspension bridge hikes that you must see.
+This list is by no means exhaustive, and there are definitely more suspension bridges in Washington State to explore.
+One set of suspension bridges that are definitely worth checking out if you are on the East side of the state that doesn’t require a hike, are those at River Front Park in Spokane.
 The massive waterfalls are spanned by a couple of very cool suspension bridges.
 Get there in the spring and the falls will literally be roaring!

 5/5 (1 Review)